- DTP Success Team

 CLEP exam test takers are challenged to gauge their performance without an actual number.

-How DSST Exams Results Are Scored:
+How DSST Exams Are Scored:

 This system determines a passing score by evaluating a test taker's knowledge rather than the scoring approach (used by CLEP exams) of comparing performance results to other test takers to dictate passing scores.